 Generally, extra rewards are given for buying from co-branded merchants.

 Another somewhat unusual feature of this card is that rewards are offered by way of a voucher every February.
-The voucher may be redeemed for cash at the customer service counter or you could use the same for making purchases at Costco stores.
+The voucher may be redeemed for cash at the customer service counter or you could use it for making purchases at Costco stores.

-In case you decided to close your account prior to February, you lose all your rewards.
+In case you decide to close your account prior to February, you will lose all your rewards.

-If you have a paid Costco membership, you don’t have to pay any fee for availing this card.
+If you have a paid Costco membership, you don’t have to pay any fee for obtaining this card.

-- For purchasing gas at US gas station your cash back is 3% till you spend $4,000 in any year, for purchases exceeding the said amount in the same year, it comes down to 1%.
+- For purchasing gas at U.S. gas stations your cash back is 3% til you spend $4,000 in any year, for purchases exceeding the said amount in the same year, it comes down to 1%.

 - Earn another 2% on making qualified travel purchases.

-- You also earn 1% cash back on rest of the purchases, including those made at Costco.
+- You also earn 1% cash back on rest of your purchases, including those made at Costco.

-- You get your cash back one every year by way of a reward coupon.
+- You get your cash back every year by way of a reward coupon.